 Read about the police killing of two student activists in the contemporary underground press here (one of whom was black.)

 A photo that brings memories flooding back for me, showing what the campus was like back then.
 The guy in the striped shirt on the bench looks like my friend Stan.
-I later met the guitar player while hanging out with Stan and his wife Jeanie; they probably let him stay at their place for a day or two.
+I later met the very talented steel guitar player while hanging out with Stan and his wife Jeanie; I think they let him stay at their place for a day or two.
 A true minstrel, he was just passin’ through, sometimes sleeping in his van.
 He could really play that guitar!
+I seem to recall the four of us driving to Topeka to attend a black church with a great gospel choir that broadcast their services on the radio.

 Also in the photo is renowned Lawrence artist and professor Roger Shimomura.
 There’s a funny and telling quote by him about those times in this excellent article about him in the LJW